vlad-oancea/credit_risk_prediction/README.md

 - a `data` folder with the dataset
 - a `figures` folder with the plots
 - a `tables` folder with .xlsx files to display the results

+**Disclaimer Concerning the Monte Carlo simulation plot :** When reorganizing the final submission .py file from the notebook we worked on, the seed we used was lost, which might lead to different results.
+This does not compromise the validity of the resoning and the interpretation in our paper.